logicalhacking/DVGM/README.md

   are being held by them.
 Lecturers can can view grades for all students, but only enter new grades for their own students.
 Lecturers can see comments for all grades, but can not change any.
-* *Students* can view their grades.
+* *Students* can upload assignments (pdf).
+They can also view and comment on their grades for their assignments and overall lectures.
 For their convenience, they have the ability to filter their grade list by a lecturer name.
+* All roles are able to log into the system.
+They can also reset their password by providing the answer to their chosen security question.

 You are Peter, a student and you can log in with `peter` as username and `football` as password.
 Try and see how much information/control you can gain!